 14 days after it has been signed.

 The training plan may be altered if all parties agree, and is signed within 14 days after the agreement.
-If the change is minor, such as reflecting a changed qualification title, the training organisation may make the change to the training plan.
+If the change is minor, e.g. reflecting a changed qualification title, the training organisation may make the change to the training plan.
 A copy of changed training plan must be given to the employer and apprentice or trainee within

 Training plans for school-based apprentices and trainees

 Where the training plan is for a school-based apprentice or trainee, the student's school is not a party to the training plan.
-However, the parties to the training plan must include the school's principal and parent or guardian (if applicable) when negotiating the impact of the employment and/or training arrangements of the apprenticeship or traineeship on the student's school timetable.
+However, the parties to the training plan must include the school's principal and apprentice or trainee's parent or guardian (if applicable) when negotiating the impact of the employment and/or training arrangements of the apprenticeship or traineeship on the student's school timetable.

 The training record